The following series of engineering ethics cases were created by interviewing numerous engineers from Silicon Valley and beyond.

-In this series, the best of these cases have been written, anonymized, and honed to highlight their ethical content.
+The cases have been written, anonymized, and honed to highlight the ethical content from each interview.
 While these cases are meant for engineering students and professionals for their professional development, nearly all of the cases occur in the context of business, and therefore are also relevant for those seeking business ethics cases.

 These cases are suitable as homework and/or for classroom discussion.
 The goal of this project is to acquaint engineering students and professionals with the variety of ethical experiences of engineering as practiced “in the field.”
 By becoming familiar with problems faced by other engineers we hope to thereby prepare those reading these cases if they too encounter difficult ethical dilemmas in their work.

 Cases range from the mundane to the deadly.
 While we do not reveal how each particular case turned out, in general they turned out well – the people involved made the right decisions.
 But this is not to say that all of these right decisions came without personal cost.
 A few of the engineers did face negative repercussions and a very few even needed to find new employment.
 However, overall the interviewees were satisfied with how events turned out, even if they faced negative repercussions for their good decisions.
 They understood that doing the right thing is good in itself, regardless of the personal consequences they may have faced.

 The engineering ethics cases can be sorted into the following categories:

 A quality assurance engineer must decide whether or not to ship products that might be defective.

 An intern at a power electronics startup faces unkind comments from a fellow engineer.
 She suspects that her colleague is prejudice toward female engineers.